-Family and Community Services provides several tools to help families and community members participate in education.
-These publications are available to you through your school, on the CMS website (www.cms.k12.nc.us) or by calling Family and Community Services/Parent University at (980) 343-6256.
+Department provides several tools to help families and community members participate in education.
+These publications are available to you through your school, on the CMS website (www.cms.k12.nc.us) or by calling (980) 343-6256.
 Some of the resources include: